Sharpe (TV series): Casting

 Initially, Paul McGann was cast in the title role; however, two weeks into filming of the first episode in Ukraine, McGann injured his knee playing football and was forced to withdraw.
 When production started again a month later, Sean Bean was given the role because he was the only suitable replacement available at short notice.
+(Cornwell was so impressed with Bean's portrayal of Sharpe that he dedicated the 12th book, Sharpe's Battle, to him and said "When I write Sharpe these days, I hear Sean's voice.")

 The first actor cast was Daragh O'Malley as Harper.
 The character of Rifleman Harris, played by Jason Salkey, did not exist in the books and was created for the television series.
 The producers wanted a "clever one" and took inspiration from a real soldier who was illiterate but had dictated his own recollections of the war, which were published.

 Some actors have played multiple roles in the series.
 Peter-Hugo Daly portrayed first Sergeant Rodd in Sharpe's Gold and then Bickerstaff, another unruly sergeant who dislikes Sharpe.
 Julian Fellowes played Major Warren Dunnett in Sharpe's Rifles and also the Prince Regent in Sharpe's Regiment.
 Tony Haygarth was "Marshal" Pot-au-Feu in Sharpe's Enemy and Sir Willoughby Parfitt in Sharpe's Justice.